-Some descendants of historical criminals go out of their way to separate themselves from their famous relatives, while others embrace their family's criminal activities.
-Katrin Himmler, the great-niece of Nazi party leader Heinrich Himmler, wrote a book about her family titled The Himmler Brothers: A German Family History.
-Ivan Guzman, son of famous drug lord El Chapo, is known to flaunt his extravagant lifestyle on social media.
+Some descendants of historical criminals go out of their way to separate themselves from their famous relatives, while others embrace their family's notorious activities.
+Katrin Himmler, the great-niece of SS leader Heinrich Himmler, wrote a book about her family entitled The Himmler Brothers: A German Family History.
+Ivan Guzman, son of El Chapo, is known to flaunt his extravagant lifestyle on social media.
 Victoria Gotti, daughter of John Gotti, starred in a couple of reality shows, while Hitler's nephew, William Patrick Hitler, changed his name to William Patrick "Willy" Stuart-Houston and tried to live a life of anonymity in Long Island, New York, following WWII.

 No matter how they've dealt with their parents' transgressions, the children of notorious figures lead very unique lives.